RodriguesMJ/dynamics-retrieval/README.md

   - Output data matrix (1 column per frame)
 - `workflows`
   - `run_TR-SFX_LPSA.py` runs scripts for dynamics retrieval
-  - produces reconstructed HKL for each timestep
+  - produces reconstructed reflection intensities for each timestep
 - `scripts_make_maps`
-  - converts output to mtz for use in phenix
+  - Converts output to mtz for use in phenix
 - `scripts_map_analysis`
   - Integrate difference density around a feature of interest